wodms1/Aimmo_Object-Detection_project/Paper/R-CNN.md

   - optimize one linear SVM per class.
   - using hard negative mining
     - why using hard negative mining?
       - training data is too large to fit in memory
+    - IoU(if there is a lot of overlapping part with the ground truth → an area displaying an object, and in the opposite case → a background independent of the object)
 ```
 💡 Negative Mining